stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-2.md

 ### Emphasize a service

-I decided to design a dashboard that efficiently manages the controlling advertisements process employees in adding advertisements on each device quickly also, easy to control it.
-Simplify organizing total profit procedure can be brought about reducing the time.
+I decided to design a site that recognizes Huvle's business at a glance.
+Focus on visual images for comprehending their platform rather than word explanations.

 ![](/images/problem.gif)